-Create a link to each of the following.

-a.
-The file home.html, located in the students directory.
+- Create a link to each of the following. - a.
+The file home.html, located in the students directory. - b.

-- b.
 The file home.html, located in web subdirectory of students directory. - c.
 The file home.html, located in internet directory in your parent directory. - d.
-The Vice Presidents e-mail address (vicepresident@whitehouse.gov)

-Create an HTML5 document that uses an image as an email link.
-Use attribute alt to provide the description of the image and link.

-Create a college registration form to obtain a users first name, last name, telephone number and email address.
+The Vice Presidents e-mail address (vicepresident@whitehouse.gov) - Create an HTML5 document that uses an image as an email link.
+Use attribute altro provide the description of the image and link. - Create a college registration form to obtain a users first name, last name, telephone number and email address.
 In addition, include an optional survey question that has the users qualification.
-Place the optional survey question in a details elements so that the user can expand the details element to see the question.

-Make a navigation button using a div with a link inside it.
+Place the optional survey question in a details elements so that the user can expand the details element to see the question. - Make a navigation button using a div with a link inside it.
 Give it a border, background and text color, and make them change with the user hovers the mouse over the button.
 Use an external stylesheet.
-Make sure your style sheetvalidates at http://jijsaw.w3.org/css-validator/.
-Note that some warnings may be unavoidable, but your css should have no errors.

-Write a CSS rule that makes all text 3 times larger than the base font of the system and colours the text green.

-Write a script that displays the letter A to D on the same line, with each pair of adjacent letters separated by 2 spaces.
-Write the script using the following methods :
+Make sure your style sheet validates at http://jijsaw.w3.org/css-validator/.
+Note that some warnings may be unavoidable, butyour css should have no errors. - Write a CSS rule that makes all text 3 times larger than the base font of the system and colours the text green. - Write a script that displays the letter A to D on the same line, with each pair of adjacent letters separated by 2 spaces.
+Write the script using the following methods:

 - a.
-Using one document. write statement. - b.
-Using two document. write statement.

-Write a script that asks a user to enter two numbers, obtains the two numbers from the user and outputs the text that displays the sum, product, difference and quotient of the two numbers.

-Write a script that contains a button and a counter in a div.
-The button should decrement the counter each time it's clicked with a default initial value of 100.
+Using one document.write statement. - b.
+Using two document.write statement. - Write a script that asks a user to enter two numbers, obtains the two numbers from theuser and outputs the text that displays the sum, product, difference and quotient of thetwo numbers. - Write a script that contains a button and a counter in a div.
+The button should decrement the counter each time it's clicked with a default initial value of 100. - Write a web page that enables the user to play the game of 15.
+There is a 4-by-4 board (implemented as an HTML5 table) for a total of 16 slots.
+One of the slots is empty.
+The other slots are occupied by 15 tiles, randomly numbered from 1 through 15 any tile next to the currently empty slot can be moved into the currently empty slotby clicking on the tile.
+Your program should create the board with the tiles out of order.
+The user's goal is to arrange the tiles in sequential order row by row using the DOM and the click event, write a script that allows the user to swap the positions of the open position and an adjacent tile.
+[Hint: The click event should be specified for each table cell.]

-Course Code CSC211
+Course Code ITC211

 Course Title Information Security Lab

 Number of Credits 0-0-2-1